LouiseSteward/learn/child-healthcare/text/quiz-03.md

 ---
-title: Test 3.
+title: Quiz 3.
 Growth and development
 style: test
 ---

-# Test 3: Growth and development
+# Quiz 3: Growth and development

 1. What is growth?
 	-	A measurement of size.